Terry Funk

-Terrence Funk (born June 30, 1944) is an American retired professional wrestler, musician, disc jockey and actor.
-Funk is known for the longevity of his career – which spanned more than 50 years and included multiple short-lived retirements – and the influential hardcore wrestling style he pioneered in the latter part of his career.
-He is considered one of the greatest professional wrestlers of all time.
+Terrance Dee Funk (June 30, 1944 – August 23, 2023) was an American professional wrestler and actor.
+Funk is known for the length of his career, which spanned more than 50 years and included multiple short-lived retirements.
+He is also known for his influential hardcore wrestling style he pioneered in the latter part of his career.

-Over the course of his career, Funk has wrestled for numerous major promotions, among them All Japan Pro Wrestling, Extreme Championship Wrestling, the International Wrestling Association of Japan, Frontier Martial-Arts Wrestling, the United States Wrestling Association, World Championship Wrestling, the World Wrestling Federation and multiple National Wrestling Alliance territories including Big Time Wrestling, Championship Wrestling from Florida, Georgia Championship Wrestling and Stampede Wrestling.
-He was the promoter of the Amarillo-based Western States Sports promotion.
+Over the course of his career, Funk wrestled for professional wrestling promotions including All Japan Pro Wrestling, Extreme Championship Wrestling, the International Wrestling Association of Japan, Frontier Martial-Arts Wrestling, World Championship Wrestling, the World Wrestling Federation, and multiple National Wrestling Alliance territories including Big Time Wrestling, Championship Wrestling from Florida, Georgia Championship Wrestling, and Stampede Wrestling.
+He was the promoter of the Amarillo, Texas-based Western States Sports promotion.

-Championships held by Funk include the ECW World Heavyweight Championship, NWA World Heavyweight Championship, USWA Unified World Heavyweight Championship, WWF World Tag Team Championship, and ECW World Television Championship.
+Championships held by Funk included the ECW World Heavyweight Championship, NWA World Heavyweight Championship, USWA Unified World Heavyweight Championship, and WWF World Tag Team Championship.
 He headlined ECW's premier annual pay-per-view event, November to Remember, three times.
-Funk has been inducted into multiple halls of fame, among them WWE, WCW, NWA, and Hardcore.
+Funk was inducted into multiple halls of fame, among them the WWE Hall of Fame, WCW Hall of Fame, and NWA Hall of Fame.

+Outside of wrestling, Funk had a second career as an actor, including numerous film collaborations with Sylvester Stallone.

 Early life

 Funk was born on June 30, 1944, in Hammond, Indiana.
-He is the son of Dorothy (Culver) and Dory Funk, a professional wrestler and promoter.
-Following the end of World War II, the family relocated to Amarillo, Texas, where Terry and his brother, known professionally as Dory Jr., grew up in the professional wrestling business.
-After graduating from high school, Funk attended West Texas State University (now West Texas A&M University), where he competed in amateur wrestling and football.
+He was the son of Dorothy Funk (née Culver) and Dory Funk, a professional wrestler and professional wrestling promoter.
+Following the end of World War II, the family relocated to Amarillo, Texas, where Terry and his brother, known professionally as Dory Funk Jr., grew up in the professional wrestling business.
+After graduating from Canyon High School, Funk attended West Texas State University, where he competed in amateur wrestling and American football.

 Professional wrestling career

 Western States Sports (1965–1979)

-Funk started his career in 1965, working in his father Dory Funk's, Western States Sports promotion in Amarillo, Texas.
+Funk started his career in 1965, working in his father Dory Funk's Western States Sports promotion in Amarillo, Texas.
 His debut match was against Sputnik Monroe on December 9.
 He and his brother, Dory Funk Jr., quickly rose up the ranks as a team and in single matches against top names like Ernie Ladd and Hank James.
 They became big money wrestlers by the end of the decade.